-- (i) Drain down the system.
+- Drain down the system.
 (Open all taps to allow air in, enabling the system to drain quickly.)
-See Index - Draining Down The Water System. - (ii) Remove any water filters fitted, and replace with a short length of hose or empty filter cartridge (this will ensure the filter is not affected by the disinfectant / sterilising solution). - (iii) Fill the system by using the pump with a disinfectant / sterilising solution.
+See Index - Draining Down The Water System. - Remove any water filters fitted, and replace with a short length of hose or empty filter cartridge (this will ensure the filter is not affected by the disinfectant / sterilising solution). - (iii) Fill the system by using the pump with a disinfectant / sterilising solution.
 (Check that the solution at full strength appears at all taps/showers).
-Allow to stand for the recommended period of time - (iv) Drain the system down completely. - (v) Thoroughly clean the outside of all taps/connectors with a cloth soaked in the disinfectant / sterilising solution.
+Allow to stand for the recommended period of time. - (iv) Drain the system down completely. - (v) Thoroughly clean the outside of all taps/connectors with a cloth soaked in the disinfectant / sterilising solution. - (vi) Flush the system through with clean drinking water until no traces of disinfectant / sterilising solution can be detected at any tap.